8.2.3. GitHub Actions Integration¶

 axivion.ymlto the.github/workflows/directory (which you have to create if it doesn’t exist yet).Enter your desired GitHub Actions workflow into this

 axivion.ymlfile.
-A recommended minimal template to run the analysis as well asannotate_pris available below, in Minimal workflow template.
+A recommended minimal template to run the analysis (which then also annotates the pull request) is available below, in Minimal workflow template.
 Additional documentation from GitHub is available here.If you previously added an

 Create a Pull Request for your new branch.
 After a short while, you should be able to view the ongoing process of the new CI workflow under the “Checks” tab.